mkelley/sbpy/docs/sbpy/dynamics.rst

      (pm_lon, pm_lat, radial_velocity) in (mas / yr, mas / yr, km / s)
         (6.52671946e+08, 0., -30.0000001)>

-The result, a `~astropy.coordinates.SkyCoord` object, will be expressed in the reference frame of the observer.
+The result, a `~astropy.coordinates.SkyCoord` object, is expressed in the reference frame of the observer.

 Dynamical integrators
 ---------------------

 A state object may be propagated to a new time using a dynamical integrator.
 Three integrators are defined.
-Use `~sbpy.activity.dust.dynamics.FreeExpansion` for motion in free space, `~sbpy.activity.dust.dynamics.SolarGravity` for orbits around the Sun, and `~sbpy.activity.dust.dynamics.SolarGravityAndRadiationPressure`  for orbits around the Sun considering radiation pressure.
+Use `~sbpy.dynamics.FreeExpansion` for motion in free space, `~sbpy.dynamics.SolarGravity` for orbits around the Sun, and `~sbpy.dynamics.SolarGravityAndRadiationPressure`  for orbits around the Sun considering radiation pressure.

 .. doctest-requires:: scipy

-    >>> from sbpy.activity.dust import SolarGravity
+    >>> from sbpy.dynamics import SolarGravity
     >>> state = State([1, 0, 0] * u.au, [0, 30, 0] * u.km / u.s, 0 * u.s)
     >>> integrator = SolarGravity()
     >>> t_final = 1 * u.year